-A shareholder who has given a proxy may revoke it by an instrument in writing executed by the shareholder or by his attorney duly authorized in writing or, where the shareholder is a corporation, by a duly authorized officer or attorney of the corporation, and delivered to the registered office of the Company, at 301 - 1665 Ellis Street, Kelowna, British Columbia, V1Y 2B3 (Attention: E. Blair Forrest) at any time up to and including the last business day preceding the day of the Meeting, or if adjourned, any reconvening thereof, or to the Chairman of the Meeting on the day of the meeting or, if adjourned, any reconvening thereof, in any other manner provided by law.
+A Shareholder who has given a proxy may revoke it by an instrument in writing executed by the Shareholder or by his attorney duly authorized in writing or, where the Shareholder is a corporation, by a duly authorized officer or attorney of the corporation, and delivered to the Company's head office at 630 - 1620 Dickson Avenue, Kelowna, BC V1Y 9Y2 at any time up to and including the last business day preceding the day of the Meeting, or if adjourned, any reconvening thereof, or to the Chairman of the Meeting on the day of the meeting or, if adjourned, any reconvening thereof, in any other manner provided by law.
 A revocation of a proxy does not affect any matter on which a vote has been taken prior to the revocation.